c6o/docs/content/references/appengine.md

 Configs are a KeyValue pair to define environment variables for the application.
 The value is either a string or object of type [Generator](#Generator).

+> [!NOTE]
+> If the variable value contains sensitive information (ex: passwords, keys, etc), then use the [secrets](#Secret) property instead.

-There are also several special string values.
+There are several special reserved values that inject specific values during install time:

 | Value         | Description
 | -----         | -----------
-| $PUBLIC_FQDN  | Resolves to the application instance's fully qualified domain name (ex: `myapp-anamespace.mycloud.codezero.cloud`).
+| $PUBLIC_FQDN  | Resolves to the application instance's fully qualified domain name (ex: `myapp-mynamespace.mycloud.codezero.cloud`).
-| $PUBLIC_URL   | URL to access this application instance, if a public HTTP route is provided (ex: `https://myapp-anamespace.mycloud.codezero.cloud`).
+| $PUBLIC_URL   | URL to access this application instance, if a public HTTP route is provided (ex: `https://myapp-mynamespace.mycloud.codezero.cloud`).

 #### Config Example